joanseg/The-Positioning-Manual/chapters/05-How-Specialization-Creates-Value.md

 When I say that specialization addresses marketing inefficiencies, it does so for one, several, or all of the 9 reasons described above.
 Even having just one or two of those 9 advantages working in your favor can make your efforts to connect and build trust with prospective clients dramatically more effective.

-## About cultivating exceptionally valuable expertise
+# About Cultivating Exceptionally Valuable Expertise

 Earlier I said: Specialization adds value in two specific ways.
 First, it *addresses marketing inefficiencies*.
 And second, specialization makes it possible for you to *cultivate exceptionally valuable, rare expertise*.

 The second benefit of specialization is an added ability for you to cultivate expertise.
 This idea really needs its own chapter, so that's what the next chapter is about.

-## Chapter Summary
+# Chapter Summary

 Specialization adds value, both for you and your clients.
 This chapter focused on how it adds value for _you_, primarily through addressing marketing inefficiencies.
 Marketing inefficiencies are based on hardwired human behavioral defaults, so there's no point to trying to change those defaults.
 You have to change how you attempt to connect and build trust instead.

 Specialization is how you execute that change.
 It aligns you with human behavioral defaults by making you an insider, engaging our natural solution-seeking behavior, and by raising your status.
-It creates too many additional benefits to list individually here, but aligning with human behavioral defaults is the most essential way in which specialization makes your attempts at connecting and building trust more effective.
+It creates too many additional benefits to list individually here, but aligning with human behavioral defaults is the most essential way in which specialization makes your attempts at earning visibility and trust more effective.